Why the PSP is a success

 This week, while hoping to pickup Cooking Mama for the venerable DS, I came across a deal at Wal-Mart that I just couldn’t pass up.
 In the discount bin, with a pretty tattered box was Donkey Konga 2 with the Conga drums.
 After checking the prices on Bestbuy and Gamestop’s sites, I don’t think it’s that much of a deal, though.
 Jungle Beat can be found for only $15.
 But still, Donkey Konga 2 is rather enjoyable, especially if you go at it in multiplayer.

 One thing I want to stress about the game is that the songs are not the original songs.
 They’re redone by a few cover bands.
-This is probably because of memory contrainsts with the GC’s disc medium, but there are like 30 of them, so quantity outweighs quality on this one. → Arc the Post: Twilight of the Spirits
+This is probably because of memory contrainsts with the GC’s disc medium, but there are like 30 of them, so quantity outweighs quality on this one. → Words are the towns and cities of letters.

 A rant about rampant stupidity on the internets